Buying a heated towel rail @ BestHeating

 We may have covered buying a towel radiator before and we’ve done the rounds on dual fuel towel rails too, but in this ultimate buying guide we’re ramping things up, showcasing some new products and ideas and giving you the who, what, where, when, why and how of all things heated towel rail.

-So, whether you’re revamping a bathroom, remodelling an ensuite, or you’ve just got a bit bored of your bathroom heating and fancy browsing around for a change, hold on to your shower cap as we head through our ultimate guide to buying heated towel rails.
+So, whether you’re revamping a bathroom, remodelling an ensuite, or you’ve just got a bit bored of your bathroom heating and fancy browsing around for a change, hold on to your shower cap and put down your shampoo as we head through our ultimate guide to buying heated towel rails.

 Oh, and if you’re heating a kitchen, you might find this useful too.